Who is Yamataka?

 How is Yamantaka depicted in Thangka paintings?

-- It signifies the omnipresence of his anger.
+- Yamantaka is deep blue in color.
+It signifies the omnipresence of his anger.

-- He has many arms and legs, therefore, nobody can escape from his fury.
+- He has nine faces, thirty-four arms, and sixteen legs such that nobody can escape from his fury.

 - His consort feeds and reinforces his countless vengeance.